YoruAlptraum/dotfiles/README.md

-# my dotfiles repo - nixos
+# My dotfiles repo - nixos

-i use stow instead of home-manager for dotfiles
+This is just my repo for my own dotfiles, still getting the hang of nix and stuf but feel free to reference a thing or two if you find anything interesting.

+# Getting started

+clone this repo on home `~` and use `stow .` to create symlinks

+use alias `nixos-build` to build system

 # Screenshots